 The defined benefit component of your benefit is based on a formula that takes into account a number of factors and varies depending on when you joined the DBD.
-For more information on the DBD formula that applies to you, refer to your latest benefit statement or call us on 1800 331 685.
+For more information on the DBD formula that applies to you, refer to your latest benefit statement or contact us.
+You can call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.